 - Click on Schedule a New Appointment

-- Find available appointment dates and times and schedule your appointment
+- Then look for available appointment times and days and schedule it

 TWU offers a variety of experiential programs and employer events to help you find internship opportunities and connect with employers and professionals in the workforce.